 Our long-standing partnership with the Victoria SES started in 2002.
-Since then, we’ve contributed over $4.5 million towards equipment and tools to support their brave rescue work, as well as advertising and community awareness.
+Since then, we’ve contributed $8.5 million (as of Nov.
+2019) towards equipment and tools to support their brave rescue work, as well as advertising and community awareness.

 Prevent Alcohol and Risk Related Trauma in Youth (P.A.R.T.Y) program

 SINCE 2008 (The Alfred Hospital, VIC)

 SINCE 2013 (Royal North Shore Trauma Service, NSW)

 SINCE 2016 (Royal Adelaide Hospital, SA)